HayesBarber/spaced-repetition-learning/README.md

 srl list
 ```

-Lists all problems scheduled for today, sorted by:
+Lists all problems scheduled for today as a numbered list, sorted by:

 1. Earliest last attempt.
 2. Lower ratings first.